Nory’s BLOG / A no-nonsense guide to restaurant...

 What is the biggest expense in a restaurant?

-Labour costs are typically the biggest restaurant expense.
+Labour costs are typically the biggest restaurant expense when it comes to bookkeeping for restaurants.
 They can account for around 30-35% of total revenue, which is why it’s so important to manage labour schedules effectively.
 If you over-schedule staff, you’re taking a big chunk out of your profits.

 Use a system like Nory to create optimised labour schedules, ensuring you have enough staff to meet demand without overscheduling and spending too much on wages.